 The landward extent of the study area is defined by the Coastal Management Areas (CMAs) mapped in the State Environmental Planning Policy (Resilience and Hazards) 2021 (the Resilience and Hazards SEPP).
-Along the northern shoreline, the landward extent is defined by the gazetted LGA boundary.
+Along the northern shoreline, the landward extent is generally defined by a nominal 150 m buffer seaward of the gazetted LGA boundary.

-While the Port Stephens waterway falls within the Port Stephens CMP study area, in practical terms management of the Inner and Outer Port is shared across a number of stakeholders including both PSC and MCC, as well as Transport for NSW (TfNSW), Crown Lands and Public Spaces with the Department of Planning, Housing and Infrastructure (DPHI), and Department of Primary Industries (DPI) - Marine Parks.
+While the Port Stephens waterway falls within the Port Stephens CMP study area, in practical terms, management of the Inner and Outer Port is shared across several stakeholders including both PSC and MCC, as well as Transport for NSW (TfNSW), Crown Lands and Public Spaces with the Department of Planning, Housing and Infrastructure (DPHI), and Department of Primary Industries (DPI) - Marine Parks.
 Ongoing communication and coordination between these stakeholders would be undertaken with respect to waterway management under this CMP and other existing mechanisms (e.g. the Port Stephens-Great Lakes Marine Park Advisory Committee, to which PSC is a member).